CIOB Level 6 Diploma in Building Safety Management

 You will complete one assignment per unit.
 Assignments are graded pass, merit and distinction and a certificate will be issued at the end of the course.
 An overall grade will be issued upon completion of all six units.

-He has recently taken Trafford Housing Trust through the BS9997 Fire Risk Management process, and in January 2020 they were awarded the standard and became the first business in the country to receive the accreditation.
+He took Trafford Housing Trust through the BS9997 Fire Risk Management process, and in January 2020 they were awarded the standard and became the first business in the country to receive the accreditation,.